 - Move-In Checklist (required for some) – If intending to charge a security deposit for a rental property, Kentucky landlords must provide a move-in checklist for both parties to agree on any existing damages in the unit so that new damages can be assessed against the security deposit at move-out.

 To learn more about required disclosures in Kentucky, click here.

 Kentucky Landlord Tenant Laws

-- Security Deposits – Kentucky landlords can charge as much as they want for security deposits.
+- Security Deposits – Kentucky landlords have no limit as to what they can charge for a security deposit.
 They must return any unused funds within 30 days of a tenant’s lease ending, though.

 - Lease Termination – Kentucky tenants can end their month-to-month lease as long as they provide 30 days of notice to their landlord.
 A fixed-term tenant can end their lease early under the following conditions: active military duty, landlord harassment, domestic violence or unit uninhabitability.

 - Rent Increases & Fees – Kentucky landlords do not need to provide notice or justification for rent increases.
 They are also not limited to how much they can charge for a rent increase.
 Additionally late fees are capped at $20 or 20% of the rental fee plus reasonable expenses incurred and bounced check fees are capped at $50 per instance.

 To learn more about landlord tenant laws in Kentucky, click here.